Ordeal by Innocence: Literary significance and reception

 Philip John Stead concluded his review in the Times Literary Supplement of 12 December 1958, with, "The solution of Ordeal By Innocence is certainly not below the level of Mrs Christie's customary ingenuity, but the book lacks other qualities which her readers have come to expect.
 What has become of the blitheness, the invigorating good spirits with which the game of detection is played in so many of her stories?
 Ordeal By Innocence slips out of that cheerful arena into something much too like an attempt at psychological fiction.
 It is too much of a conversation piece and too many people are talking – people in whom it is hard to take the necessary amount of interest because there is not enough space to establish them.
 The kind of workmanship which has been lavished on this tale is not a kind in which the author excels and the reader feels that Miss Marple and Poirot would thoroughly disapprove of the whole business."

 Sarah Russell of The Guardian gave a short review to the novel in the 9 December 1958 issue when she said, "In this solving of a two-year-old family murder sympathy is, unusually with Miss Christie, evoked for too many people to leave enough suspects; but the unravelling is sound and the story well told."

 Maurice Richardson said of this novel that "The veteran Norn has nodded over this one.
 There is ingenuity, of course, but it lacks a central focus.
 The characters are stodgy and there is little of that so readable, almost crunchable dialogue, like burnt sugar."
 He concluded, "The serious socio-psychological approach doesn't suit A C somehow.
 Only at the end with the big surprise do you feel home and dry."

 Robert Barnard considered this novel as "One of the best of 'fifties Christies, and one of her own favourites (though she named different titles at different times).
-The Five Little Pigs pattern of murder-in-the-past, the convicted murderer having died in prison, innocent. [sic]” His evaluation was that it was “Short on detection, but fairly dense in social observation.
+The Five Little Pigs pattern of murder-in-the-past, the convicted murderer having died in prison, innocent."
+His evaluation was that it was "Short on detection, but fairly dense in social observation.
 Understanding in treatment of adopted children, but not altogether tactful on the colour question: 'Tina's always the dark horse…Perhaps it's the half of her that isn't white.'"